tudny/Mlayer/README.md

 ### #1

-All these files are Intellij project files (w/o out folder).
+All these files are Intellij project files.
 Import them to IDE are compile.

 ### #2